GetAmbush/code_challenge/README.md

 #### Story 1: Manage Accounts

 ```
-As an user
+As a user
 I want to set up my accounts with their name and initial balances in the system
-So that I can insert information about my accounts initial status
+So I can insert information about my accounts' initial status
 ```

 Requirements: